Variation of Hodge Structure and Hodge modules: Introduction

 Here $j_!$ and $i_!$ are extensions by $0$, $j^! $ is restriction and $i^!$ means sections supported in the closed subset.
-The above isomorphisms define distinguished exact triangles in the derived category of MHM's and perverse sheaves that explain the gluing process mutually.
-We shall explain the gluing using the nearby and vanishing cycle functors.
-They fit in the important triangle
+The above isomorphisms define distinguished exact triangles in the derived category of perverse sheaves that explain the gluing process mutually.